 Study of the Galapagos Albatross aka the Waved Albatross

 The Galapagos or “Waved” Albatross is the largest seabird on the Eastern Pacific Ocean, and an endemic species, only found on the Galapagos Archipelago.
 To enhance their uniqueness, they exclusively nest on the southern island of Española or Hood.
 These magnificent birds, masters of the sea and wind currents, come regularly to breed and nest on Española Island, every year, between May and December.
-The rest of the year, when the islands become warmer in temperature and the inland waters poorer in food sources, they migrate to remote corners of the Pacific.
+The rest of the year, when the islands become warmer in temperature and the inland waters poorer in food sources, they migrate to remote corners of the Pacific. |

+Such is their importance, that an ongoing field study to monitor them is being conducted for years by the Galapagos National Park and the Charles Darwin Research Station, to learn more about their population size, habits, dynamics and threats, in order to guarantee their long-term preservation and appropriate management measures.
 Scientists Doctors David Anderson, Kate Huywaert and Jill Awkerman from Colorado State University along with Ecuadorian research associate Gustavo Jimenez have been regularly monitoring the main nesting sites of the Galapagos Albatrosses, since more than a decade.
-The focal points are both located on the south side of Española Island, at Punta Suarez and Punta Cevallos.
+The focal points are both located on the south side of Española Island, at Punta Suarez and Punta Cevallos. |

 Since 1999, some 4500 albatrosses have been banded and followed to study their flying patterns and distance accomplishments while away from the islands; their feeding habits and habitats while breeding and roosting in the Archipelago, as well as while flying for months over the Ocean.
 The most recent figures show a relatively stable population, somewhere around 35.000 individuals, with a small declining tendency detected in the last years.
 This might be related, according to preliminary conclusions of the studies, to the use of dangerous fishing techniques such as the long-lines and, occasionally, to natural phenomena like El Niño events.
 The study’s predominant aim is to establish and update the species’ population status and their main threats.
 On the most recent field trip, two hundred individuals were surveyed and a capture-and-recapture program methodology was standardized.